jhmejia/minimal3/pages/about.md

 ### What am I up to these days?

-Currently I am living in Fort Worth working at Lockheed Martin Aero on the F-22.
+Currently I am living in Fort Worth working at Lockheed Martin Aeronautics on the F-22.
 Alongside my work, I'm a coach for the [TCU Rowing Team](https://tcurowing.com) and part of the [Fort Worth Rowing Club](https://fortworthrowing.org/).

 ### What was I up to in the past?